House Of Cards Recap Season 6 Episode 1-10 Guide

 Following the attempt on Claire’s life, she questions whether Frank’s death was actually a subtle assassination, suggesting this season will also be part murder mystery.
 It sure seems like the Shepherds were involved, from Annette revealing Frank told the siblings a number of secrets, apparently about Claire, to the reemergence of Frank’s ring.
 Towards the end of the episode, Annette tells Claire she and her brother finally visited Gaffney, Frank’s hometown and the place he was probably buried.
 Seconds later, Claire finds the ring Frank was buried with on his bed.

-The Shepherds exhumed Frank’s body, ripped a piece of jewelry off of his cold, dead hand, and then had that item placed in the presidential quarters.
+The Shepherds exhumed Frank’s body, ripped a piece of jewellery off of his cold, dead hand, and then had that item placed in the presidential quarters.
 That is some Bond villain nonsense.

 The most dangerous card: For now, Annette’s mysterious son Duncan (AHS prince of darkness Cody Fern), if only because he is played by TV’s antichrist.